andrewstuart/kube-gen-certs/README.md

 # kube-gen-certs
 ## Generate kubernetes certificates automatically for your ingresses using Vault's PKI functionality

+To have kube-gen-certs create your certificates automatically, either use the `-forcetls` option, or annotate your ingresses with `kubernetes.io/tls-vault: "true"`.

+`kube-gen-certs` will automatically add any tls certificates it does not find, and will update certificates as they are about to expire.

 ### Cluster deployment
 ```bash
 # Optional (hosted on docker hub)